Lumarcho/Customer-Support-Analytics/README.md

 Customer support teams generate large amounts of operational data.
 Analysing this information can help organisations understand:

-Which types of enquiries occur most frequently,
+Which types of enquiries occur most frequently

-How long cases take to resolve,
+How long cases take to resolve

 Which cases remain unresolved,

 Where service bottlenecks may exist, and

 How customer satisfaction varies across support categories

 **Analysis Objectives**